MrGrasss/TeleBlitz-BestTelebot/README.md

     - Bio Changer: Max length of a telegram bio is 70 characters, the same rules apply here.

-    - Client Checker: This just gets all data from your client and shows them in a GUI with a search function included.
+    - Client Checker: This just gets all data from your client and shows them in a GUI with a search function and remove included.
-      This feature will be reworked to look better and have more functionality in the future, just did not bother yet.

     - Verification Scraper: This feature uses the title of the channel to scrape the members, this would normally not work with the channel its @.
 Make sure that atleast one of your clients is in this channel through manually